 But it’s not just the ‘big ticket workplace relations that matter to us.
-It’s the smaller gestures we make too, such as providing a range of additional benefits such as giving all employees paid leave on their birthday.
+It’s the smaller gestures we make too.
+For example we provide all employees paid leave on their birthday.

 - Respect for the rights of employees to make a free and informed choice about whether to join a union and be represented at work (Note: to date no one has opted to join a union and staff have told us one reason is because they are paid so well above the award and have a comfortable and welcoming work environment.)

 - Systematic approach to open communications.
 Accordingly this includes regular forums and meetings (in groups and one-on-one) on all important workplace matters:

 - safety performance

 - acknowledging outstanding staff accomplishments and meaningful contributions to the business

 - interchange of information between the various department